Carole Walker is a former Political Correspondent for BBC News.

 Carole left the BBC on March 30, 2017

-Rebecca Williams is a reporter for Sky News.
+Rebecca Williams is a presenter and reporter for Sky News.
 She was previously a reporter for BBC News.
 Follow Rebecca on Twitter

 Meirion Jones is a producer for the BBC Newsnight programme